mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/calling-stored-procedures.md

   prog.ObjectToParm("2Fld2", "TestDS.Test2",
   secondElemRef)</pre>

 Since the called program is only interested in a particular member of a data structure (Test2) and that data structure is in a particular element of the array (second element), the above code only sets the data for that element.
-Note that DCS chooses reasonable default "zero" values for parameter values that are not set explicitly.
+Note that DG chooses reasonable default "zero" values for parameter values that are not set explicitly.
 However, the programmer should not rely on default values to supply data used by a called program.

-In referencing the data of any parameter, DCS uses two distinguishing characteristics:
+In referencing the data of any parameter, DG uses two distinguishing characteristics:

 4. the name of each member in the path to the data
 5. a set of integers,representing array indices selecting array elements along the path to the data